bundabrg/GeyserReversion/docs/index.md

     [11:08:37 DEBUG] {GeyserReversion} Registered Translator: Translator_v390ee_to_v408be
     ```

 4. If using `education` you will need to generate a token for each tenancy that you support otherwise you'll get a
    "School not allowed" error.
 See [education docs](education.md) for more info

+## Donations

+As this is an open source project it is free to use and free to modify.
+If you do wish to donate then you may use the
+following link with all funds going into my "Evening Fund".

+The Evening Fund is a fund I (bundabrg) have set up for all my open source projects.
+Anything sent there will be used to
+help others.
+I appreciate your contribution, and I thank you for giving me the ability to bring some happiness to others
+as well.

+* Bitcoin: `bc1q0twm860q6qtr4aaje4xqaft2zumsxdh37k04u5`